1929: Middle East, Asia, and Pacific Isles

-On August 1 of this year the 1929 Palestine riots broke out between Palestinians and Jews over control of the Western Wall.
+On August 1 of this year the 1929 Palestine riots broke out between Arabs and Jews over control of the Western Wall.
 The rioting, initiated in part when British police tore down a screen the Jews had constructed in front of the Wall, continued until the end of the month.
-In total, 133 Jews and 116 Palestinians were killed.
-Two of the more famous incidents occurring during these riots were the August 23–24 1929 Hebron massacre, in which almost 70 Jews were killed by Palestinians and the remaining Jews are forced to stay at Hebron.
-The Palestinians had been told that Jews were killing Palestinians.
-Jews would not return to Hebron until after the Six-Day War in 1967.
-The other major clash was the 1929 Safed massacre, in which 18–20 Jews were killed by Palestinians in Safed in similar fashion.
-Elsewhere in the Middle East, Iraq took a big step toward gaining independence from the British.
-The Iraqi government had, since the end of World War I and the beginning of the British Mandate in the Middle East, consistently resisted British hegemony.
-In September, Great Britain announced it would support Iraq's inclusion in the League of Nations, signaling the beginning of the end of their direct control of the region.
+In total, 133 Jews and 116 Arabs were killed.

 Early in 1929, the Afghan Civil War saw the Afghan leader King Amanullah lose power to the Saqqawists under Habibullāh Kalakāni.
 Kalakani's rule, however, only lasted nine months.
 Nadir Shah replaced him in October, starting a line of monarchs which would last 40 years.
 In India, a general strike in Bombay continued throughout the year despite efforts by the British.
 On December 29, the All India Congress in Lahore declared Indian independence from Britain, something it had threatened to do if Britain did not grant India dominion status.
 China and Russia engaged in a minor conflict after China seized full control of the Manchurian Chinese Eastern Railway.
-Russia counterattacked and took the cities of Hailar and Manchouli after issuing an ultimatum demanding joint control of the railway to be reinstated.
+Russia counterattacked and took the cities of Hailar and Manzhouli after issuing an ultimatum demanding joint control of the railway to be reinstated.
 The Chinese agreed to the terms on November 26.
 The Japanese would later see this defeat as a sign of Chinese weakness, leading to their taking control of Manchuria.
 The Far East began to experience economic problems late in the year as the effects of the Great Depression began to spread.
 Southeast Asia was especially hard hit as its exports (spice, rubber, and other commodities) were more sensitive to economic problems.
 In the Pacific, on December 28 – "Black Saturday" in Samoa – New Zealand colonial police killed 11 unarmed demonstrators, an event which led the Mau movement to demand independence for Samoa.